 Ripe papayas are most commonly eaten fresh, merely peeled, seeded, cut in wedges and served with a half or quarter of lime or lemon.
 Sometimes a few seeds are left attached for those who enjoy their peppery flavor but not many should be eaten.

-The flesh is often cubed or shaped into balls and served in fruit salad or fruit cup.
+The flesh is often cubed or shaped into balls and served in a fruit salad or fruit cup.
 Firm-ripe papaya may be seasoned and baked for consumption as a vegetable.
-Ripe flesh is commonly made into sauce for shortcake or ice cream sundaes, or is added to ice cream just before freezing; or is cooked in pie, pickled, or preserved as marmalade or jam.
+Ripe flesh is commonly made into sauce for shortcake or ice cream sundaes, or is added to ice cream just before freezing; or is cooked in a pie, pickled, or preserved as marmalade or jam.

 Papaya juice and nectar may be prepared from peeled or unpeeled fruit and are sold fresh in bottles or canned.
 In Hawaii, papayas are reduced to puree with sucrose added to retard gelling and the puree is frozen for later use locally or in mainland USA in fruit juice blending or for making jam.

 Unripe papaya is never eaten raw because of its latex content.
 [Raw green papaya is frequently used in Thai and Vietnamese cooking.]
 Even for use in salads, it must first be peeled, seeded, and boiled until tender, then chilled.